Whatsapp Icon

 • Nutritional Counseling:

-Working with a dietitian can help establish a nutritional plan that supports healing and provides the body with necessary nutrients, especially when dealing with appetite loss or dietary restrictions.
+Working with a dietitian can help establish a nutritional plan that supports healing and provides the body with the necessary nutrients, especially when dealing with appetite loss or dietary restrictions.

 • Mindfulness and Relaxation Techniques: